Rafi716/ProgrammingComponents/Tutorial1to4ReadME.md

 * As you can see, the battery ran out the flashlight turned off!
 Repeatedly tapping f will not turn the light back on.
 The flashlight component is now complete!

-* An extension of the flashlight, I decided to make the flashlight your only source of weapon… To do this, I wanted to create another invoke repeating function for when the flashlight is facing an object (which is the enemy) to destroy it after a certain amount of time had went by.
-Doing this allowed me to not create a health script for the enemies themselves and so that the enemy can also assume that the enemies health regains if the flashlight isnt facing the enemy.
+* An extension of the flashlight, I decided to make the flashlight your only source of weapon… To do this, I wanted to create another `InvokeRepeating` function for when the flashlight is facing an object (which is the enemy) to destroy it after a certain amount of time had went by.
+Doing this allowed me to not create a health script for the enemy's themselves and so that the player can also assume that the enemy's health regains if the flashlight isnt facing the enemy.
 Firstly, I initiated some new variables:

 ```C#